Skip to main content Link Search Menu Expand Document (external link)

 Adding Proxies

-Creating a CSV Proxy Provider
+Creating a Proxy Provider

 1. Open the Proxy setting panel (File → Settings → Proxies)